Choosing between Clay and Floqer for your go-to-market data needs often comes down to five questions:

 Both platforms solve the enrichment problem by aggregating data sources into waterfalls.
 But enrichment is only one piece of the GTM puzzle.
 Finding a contact's email is useful.
 Understanding why that contact is worth reaching out to now, what to say, and how their deal will likely unfold requires something else: intelligence built on verified data fused with your CRM history, conversation transcripts, and behavioral signals.

-ZoomInfo is an AI GTM Platform built on the largest B2B dataset in the industry: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
-That data fuels ZoomInfo's GTM Context Graph: an intelligence layer that unifies your CRM records, conversation transcripts, and behavioral signals with the 1.5B+ data points ZoomInfo processes daily.
+ZoomInfo is an all-in-one AI GTM Platform built on the largest B2B dataset in the industry: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
+That data fuels the GTM Context Graph: an intelligence layer that unifies your CRM records, conversation transcripts, and behavioral signals with the 1.5B+ data points ZoomInfo processes daily.
 It captures why deals move or stall, so the AI drafting your next email follow-up understands the concern behind the conversation, your next GTM play targets accounts matching your actual win patterns, and your next forecast reflects buying evidence rather than rep optimism.
-Your team can use this intelligence through the GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP in any front-end.
+Your team can use this intelligence through GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP in any front-end.
 In a Fortune 500 competitive RFP analyzing 25 million contacts, the independent consultant concluded that "no other competitor came even close."

 If you want to see how verified data, contextual intelligence, and access work together, explore ZoomInfo's platform here.